michaltruszczynski/kshop/README.md

 MERN stack e-commerce project.
 A single page application which allows:
 - customers to purchase kite and windsurfing gear,
 - sellers and merchants to manage their product offer,
-- admins to manage and controll store components.
+- admins to manage and control store components.

 ## Demo
 This application is deployed on Render https://eshop-54sk.onrender.com